 Representative Experience

 • Flight School Services.
-Represented agent for bank group owed over $250MM in connection with syndicated loans to flight school.
+Represented administrative agent for bank group owed over $250MM in connection with syndicated loans to flight school.
 Matter involved adding additional aircraft collateral in the multiple jurisdictions, including the US and UK.

 • Legal Services.
 Represented mezzanine lender owed $17MM by legal services provider in bankruptcy proceedings.
 Case involved a “priming” DIP facility provided by client, priming the senior secured lender, and a creditor-proposed plan of reorganization.